Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Introduction

 \section{Introduction}

-A well-trodden path in applied statistical research is to propose a model believed to be a good approximation to the data-generating process, and then to estimate the model parameters with a view to performing a specific task, for example prediction.
+A well-trodden path in applied statistical research is to propose a model believed to be a good approximation to the data-generating process, and then to estimate the model parameters with a view to performing a specific task, for example, prediction.
 However, even if the analyst were `lucky' and chose the right model family, thereby reducing modelling bias, the resulting parameter estimators could be so variable that the selected model might well be sub-optimal from the point of view of the task in question.
 Choosing a slightly wrong model but with less variable parameter estimates may well lead to superior performance in, for example, prediction.
-This paper explores how this unsurprising but interesting phenomenon could and should affect model choice in time series analysis.
+This effect is usually referred to as the bias-variance trade-off and it has frequently been discussed in the literature.
+In this paper we explore how this unsurprising but interesting phenomenon could and should affect model choice in the analysis of non-stationary time series.

 Choosing between stationary and non-stationary modelling is, typically, an important step in the analysis of time series data.
 Stationarity, which assumes that certain probabilistic properties of the time series model do not evolve over time, is a key assumption in time series analysis, and several excellent monographs focus on stationary modelling; see, e.\,g., \cite{Brillinger1975}, \cite{brodav1991} or \cite{priestley1981}.
 However, in practice, many time series are deemed to be better-suited for non-stationary modelling; this judgement can be based on diverse factors, such as, for example, visual inspection, formal tests against stationarity, or the observation that the data have been collected in a time-evolving environment and therefore are unlikely to have come from a stationary model.